Attack on Titan Review: Breaching Fancy & Flaws

 Scified Community Stats

-Scified hosts a network of online communities containing 404,532 posts by 47,998 members (18 are online now).
+Scified hosts a network of online communities containing 405,775 posts by 48,212 members (7 are online now).
 The Alien: Romulus Forum is the most recently active forum.
-The latest Forum topic added was: Silliness VIII
+The latest Forum topic added was: Alien moving forward

 VIPWhat are VIP?AdminModeratorSpecial TitleMember